bphall/tanzania_water_study/README.md

 ### ![elevation](tanz_elevation.jpg))

 ## Conclusions <a name='concl'></a>
-Elevation, Population, Construction year, and Region were the most important features for prediction pump functionality.// These aren't easily actionable findings, since they indicate a broader systematic problem involving overuse by isolated mountain villages without resources to repair or build new pumps.//
+Elevation, Population, Construction year, and Region were the most important features for prediction pump functionality.
+These aren't easily actionable findings, since they indicate a broader systematic problem involving overuse by isolated mountain villages without resources to repair or build new pumps.
-Solutions would most likely require providing isolated communities with material assistance.//
+Solutions would most likely require providing isolated communities with material assistance.